By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 People painting together.

-Students at a so-called Black and Queer Trap and Paint at Syracuse's Barner-McDuffie House, which frequently partners with the LGBTQ+ Resource Center.
+Students at a Black and Queer Trap and Paint at Syracuse's Barner-McDuffie House, which frequently partners with the LGBTQ+ Resource Center.

 Also of Interest